sunilw/generator-sw-simplesite/README.md

 ## Deps

+You will need yeoman, grunt and bower.

    To get this working, you need node.js and npm installed.
    You need the following modules:

 	  * grunt-contrib-watch
 	  * grunt-contrib-compass
+	  * grunt-php
+	  * grunt-concurrent

+Bower will automatically install these for you when you run 'yo simplesite'.
-You also need sass and compass installed
+You also need sass and compass installed.

 ## Recent Changes